Media Kit

 Readers may glimpse facets of themselves in the story.
 That is what a good book does.
 All the characters we travel with reflect us in some way, unless they are completely alien.
 And even aliens in Sci-fi are not usually that alien, or we put the book down because we can’t relate to them.

-Q 11: Do you plan to write more clean fantasy, or fantasy stories in other worlds?
+Q 11: Do you plan to write more Noblebright fantasy, or fantasy stories in other worlds?

-A: Clean fantasy means any story with fantastical elements that includes the timeless things our spirits thrive on: truth, loyalty, sacrifice, and love, a sense of the mystery of life and joy, without getting into the unnecessary details of muck, evil, and immorality.
+A: Noblebright fantasy means any story with fantastical elements that includes the timeless things our spirits thrive on: truth, loyalty, sacrifice, and love, a sense of the mystery of life and joy, without getting into the unnecessary details of muck, evil, and immorality.
+It is a gleam of light in the night.

-To my mind, fantasy adventure reflects something of the epitome of sacrificial love in our history that showed us what love is.
-In Falcon Heart this reflection springs from the mystery and power behind the peregrine falcon as a symbol to Kyrin.
-The bird’s brave sacrifice is an idea that works into Kyrin herself, and is revealed when she answers the final call to grasp a falcon’s courage.
+To my mind, most fantasy adventure reflects something of the epitome of sacrificial love in our history that showed us what love is.
+In Falcon Heart this reflection springs from the mystery and power behind the peregrine falcon that becomes a symbol to Kyrin.
+The bird’s brave sacrifice is an idea that works inside Kyrin herself, and is revealed when she answers the final call to grasp a falcon’s courage.

-As to writing more clean fantasy, I don’t think I can avoid it.
+As to writing more Noblebright fantasy, I don’t think I can avoid it.
 Fantasy adventure enthralls me.
-I write facets of what I see and daydream about, and I see truth active in many ways this world.
-Written worlds extrapolate from ours.
+I write facets of what I see and daydream about.
+I see truth active in many ways in this world, and my written worlds extrapolate from ours.
+I think this is true for every author.

 Surely the author is not saying [about Mythic Fantasy]‘This is the sort of thing that happens?’
 Or surely, if he is, he lies?
 But he is not.
 He is saying, ‘Suppose this happened, how interesting, how moving, the consequences would be!
 Listen.
 It would be like this.’ … The raison d’etre of the story is that we shall weep, or shudder, or wonder, or laugh as we follow it. … Admitted fantasy is precisely the kind of literature which never deceives at all.”